Building Java Projects with Gradle

 I've had a few strongly worded opinions about Java as a language in the past.
 Be that as it may, choosing a programming language is a luxury that many people don’t have; as long as enterprises exist, there will always be a need for Java developers.
 According to the 2019 StackOverflow developer survey, about 40% of developers are actively using Java in some way.

 For those who work mostly in more "modern" programming languages, coming to Java in 2019 has numerous pain points.
-Installing dependencies by manually downloading and dropping jar files into your Java path is a humbling look into the past where package managers were non-existent.
+Installing dependencies by manually downloading and dropping jar files into your Java path is a humbling look into the past when package managers were non-existent.
 Luckily for us, there are tools like Gradle to help us bridge the gap between older programming languages and the processes we're used to.

 Java Build Tools

-Build tools are useful to Java developers in that they automate many processes associated with packaging a build which would otherwise be manual.
-Build tools not only compile a project's source code, but also download dependencies and run tests.
+Build tools are useful to Java developers in that they automate many processes associated with packaging a build that would otherwise be manual.
+Build tools not only compile a project's source code but also download dependencies and run tests.
 Java build tools aren't exactly a sexy part of anybody's stack - it can be argued that they simply accomplish the things that we would expect a modern programming language to have natively.

 Three build tools have historically dominated the scene: Apache Ant (released 2000), Apache Maven (released around 2004), and Gradle (released 2007).
 We won't waste time comparing these tools since Gradle is objectively better than the other options.
-If you're curious as to why, I'll humor you:
+If you're curious as to why I'll humor you:

 - Ease-of-use: Gradle build scripts are written in Groovy (Ant and Maven are configured via XML files... enough said?)

-- Performance: Gradle creates builds faster by only building necessary changes from build-to-build, reusing build outputs from previous builds, and leveraging a running daemon process.
+- Performance: Gradle creates builds faster by only building necessary changes from build to build, reusing build outputs from previous builds, and leveraging a running daemon process.